Football: Maguire rescues England with late winner against Poland

 Stones dawdled on the ball and Poland midfielder Moder robbed him of possession before firing home after a quick exchange of passes.

-The win lifted England to nine points from three games, two ahead of Hungary in second with Poland on four points.
+The win lifted England to nine points from three games, two ahead of Hungary in second, with Poland on four points, and while the performance was far from impressive, England manager Southgate was pleased with how they stuck to the task.

+"We were very good in the first half, we were in control of the game and to concede a goal like we did can hit the team," he said.

+"They stuck at it, they recovered their composure and got an important set-play winner."

 Poland, shorn of their main attacking threat with Bayern Munich's striker Robert Lewandowski ruled out by a knee injury, were never likely to tear into England and their more defensive approach frustrated the hosts in the early stages.